raspberrypilearning/sweet-shop-reaction-game/README.md

 # Sweet Shop Reaction Game

 Some penny sweets or candy can make great input devices for a game using a Raspberry Pi.
 You will learn how to turn a squidgy sweet into an input button for your Raspberry Pi.
-You will then create a quick-reaction game in Scratch that counts how many times a player can squeeze your sweet input device in ten seconds!
+You will then create a reaction game in Scratch that counts how many times a player can squeeze your sweet input device in ten seconds!

 ![](cover.png)